Phantas0s/.dotfiles/zsh/README.md

 Optimize the image (conv -strip -interlace Plane -quality 85%) and create a new image

 `Imgoptimize <file>`
-Optimize the image (conv -strip -interlace Plane -quality 85%) and *replace* the image
+Optimize the image (conv -strip -interlace Plane -quality 85%).

 `imgoptimizeall <extension>`
 Optimize the images with same extension in current folder(conv -strip -interlace Plane -quality 85%) and create new images